 Third-party top-up fees

-A third-party top-up fee is an amount of money that a relative, friend or charitable organisation might pay in addition to the personal budget.
+A third-party top-up fee is an amount of money that a relative, friend or charitable organisation might pay in addition to your personal budget from the council.

-The ‘top up’ is the difference between the amount a council pays a care home and the chosen care home’s fee to self-funding residents
+The ‘top up’ is the difference between the amount a council pays a care home and the chosen care home’s fee.

 Instances when this might happen are if your relative: